metabase/metabase/docs/users-guide/sql-snippets.md

 From the SQL Snippets menu, you can:

+- **Create a snippet.** Click on the `+` in the upper right of the SQL Snippet sidebar to create a new snippet.
-- **Preview snippets**.
-Click on the down arrow to the right of a snippet to see its description and a preview of its SQL code.
+- **Preview snippets.** Click on the down arrow to the right of a snippet to see its description and a preview of its SQL code.
 There's also an option to edit the snippet.
-- **Insert a snippet**.
-Click on a snippet's name to insert it into your query at the cursor's current location.
+- **Insert a snippet.** Click on a snippet's name to insert it into your query at the cursor's current location.
-- [**Edit a snippet**](#editing-snippets).
-You can change a snippet's name, description and code.
+- [**Edit a snippet.**](#editing-snippets) You can change a snippet's name, description and code.
-- [**Archive and unarchive a snippet**](#archived-snippets).
-From the Edit modal, you can archive a snippet, which removes the snippet from the snippet menu and autocomplete options in the SQL editor.
+- [**Archive and unarchive a snippet.**](#archived-snippets) From the Edit modal, you can archive a snippet, which removes the snippet from the snippet menu and autocomplete options in the SQL editor.

 ### Editing snippets